informatici/openhospital-doc/README.md

-# Open Hospital - Doc
+# Open Hospital - Documentation

-This project contains the administrator and user documentation of the [Open Hospital][openhospital] project in Asciidoc format.
+This project contains the administrator and user documentation of the [Open Hospital][openhospital] project in [AsciiDoc][asciidoc] format.

 - [Admin Manual][adminmanual] (`doc_admin/AdminManual.adoc`)
 - [User Manual][usermanual] (`doc_user/UserManual.adoc`)

 ## How to build

-To build the documentation you'll need Ruby 2.3+, `asciidoctor` and `asciidoctor-pdf`, which you can install through `gem` with `gem install asciidoctor-pdf --pre`.
+To build the documentation you will need [Ruby][ruby] 2.3+, `asciidoctor` and `asciidoctor-pdf`, which you can install through `gem` with `gem install asciidoctor-pdf --pre`.

-To create PDF documentation issue:
+To create PDF documentation issue the command:

-    asciidoctor-pdf nomeFile.adoc [-o path/to/nomeFile.pdf]
+    asciidoctor-pdf fileName.adoc [-o path/to/fileName.pdf]

-To create HTML documentation issue:
+To create HTML documentation issue the command

-    asciidoctor nomeFile.adoc
+    asciidoctor fileName.adoc

 ## How to contribute